tendai98/ESP32_RFID_Bluetooth/README.md

 # ESP32 Bluetooth RFID Reader

 This Arduino project utilizes an ESP32 microcontroller and an MFRC522 RFID module to create a Bluetooth RFID reader.
 It employs the ESP32's Bluetooth capabilities and the RFCOMM protocol for data transmission and retrieval between devices.
+This project not only can read data from RFID cards or fobs but can also program them

 ## Project Structure